ElyOshri/Touch-Portal-Yeelight-Plugin/README.md

 If non of the devices show up in Touch Portal make sure that Lan Control is enabled in the Yeelight app, This link should help to turn it on: https://getyeti.webflow.io/posts/how-to-control-yeelight-and-your-smarthome-with-yeti

+Any Donations are welcome at www.paypal.me/ElyOshri and maybe soon Killer_BOSS would also open one